 Our Funding

 The seed funding for the Center came from Stanford University, through the William and Flora Hewlett Foundation.
 As noted above, the Elfenworks Foundation was also a critical early supporter and has continued to be a vital ongoing partner.
-The Center has also received past or ongoing support from numerous philanthropic and public funders, including the National Science Foundation; the National Institutes of Health; the U.S. Department of Health and Human Services, Office of the Assistant Secretary for Planning and Evaluation; the State of California; the Corporation for National and Community Service; the Federal Reserve Banks of Atlanta, Boston, Cleveland, Dallas, New York, Philadelphia, Richmond, and San Francisco; GRACE, Inc.; the Ballmer Group; the Laura and John Arnold Foundation; Blue Shield of California Foundation; the Annie E. Casey Foundation; the Chan Zuckerberg Initiative; the Bill & Melinda Gates Foundation; the James Irvine Foundation; the JPB Foundation; the Koret Foundation; the John D. and Catherine T. MacArthur Foundation; the Andrew W. Mellon Foundation; the David and Lucile Packard Foundation; the Pew Charitable Trusts; the Pritzker Family Foundation; the Russell Sage Foundation; the John E. Sawyer Faculty Seminar Series; Sunlight Giving; the Tides Foundation; the UPS Endowment at Stanford University; and WorkRise.
+The Center has also received past or ongoing support from numerous philanthropic and public funders, including the National Science Foundation; the National Institutes of Health; the U.S. Department of Health and Human Services, Office of the Assistant Secretary for Planning and Evaluation; the State of California; the Corporation for National and Community Service; the Federal Reserve Banks of Atlanta, Boston, Cleveland, Dallas, New York, Philadelphia, Richmond, and San Francisco; GRACE, Inc.; the Ballmer Group; the Laura and John Arnold Foundation; Blue Shield of California Foundation; the Annie E. Casey Foundation; the Chan Zuckerberg Initiative; the Bill & Melinda Gates Foundation; the James Irvine Foundation; the JPB Foundation; the Koret Foundation; the John D. and Catherine T. MacArthur Foundation; the Andrew W. Mellon Foundation; the David and Lucile Packard Foundation; the Pew Charitable Trusts; the Pritzker Family Foundation; the Russell Sage Foundation; the John E. Sawyer Faculty Seminar Series; Stanford Impact Labs; Sunlight Giving; the Tides Foundation; Tipping Point Community; the UPS Endowment at Stanford University; and WorkRise.

 Initial Website Acknowledgments